leonardocerliani/TC_projects/AB_test/README.md

 ![](imgs/AB_cafeterias.png)

-The point is to estimate whether the new image will draw more users to click on the button for directions to your cafeteria.
+The aim is to estimate whether the new image will draw more users to click on the button for directions to your cafeteria.

 This can be tested using an A/B test.

 ## Power analysis
-The data onto which the test is run are usually proportion of conversion - e.g. to subscription or purchase.
+The data onto which the test is run are usually proportion of conversion - e.g. to subscription or purchase. **In our case, it is the proportion of people finding our cafeteria on google maps, and deciding to click on the directions to the cafeteria in either for picture A (cafeteria as a friends-meeting place) or picture B (cafeteria as a shared workspace)**.

 The absolute difference between them however will tell us little about the probability that that difference has been achieved by chance (i.e. null hypothesis).

 In order to decide whether the difference in conversion is worth exploring, it is important to first decide on a few items: